willsheppard/prevent-keyless-car-theft/README.md

 ### Lexus

-- Hold the lock button
+- Press lock button and keep it pressed
-- While still holding the lock button down, press unlock button twice
+- At the same time, press unlock button twice
+- After 1 second, the light on the key fob will flash an extra time

 ### Range Rover